 Complete inventory of AI tools in use across academic, administrative, and research domains, including tools adopted by individual faculty or departments without formal governance approval.

-Governance, Use authority, Accountability, Risk management, and Documentation framework customized to your institution's accreditation and regulatory environment.
+Governance, Understanding, Authority, Reputation, and Design framework customized to your institution's accreditation and regulatory environment.

 Role-by-role documentation of who holds authority to approve, restrict, override, or prohibit AI in each academic and administrative domain.